quartzfff/palpation/README.md

 ros2 run ves_kinematic_calibration palpation_grid

-Configuration Tips:
+Configuration Tips

 The logic is located in palpation_grid.py.
-If you modify these, you must rebuild the workspace.
+If you modify these parameters, you must rebuild the workspace.

-    Grid Points: Edit self.grid_points = [] (around line 93) to define your surface points.
+    Grid Points: Edit self.grid_points = [] (around line 93) to insert individual grid points at the surface depth.

-    Depth/Direction: Adjust lines 81 and 82 for pushing depth and direction (in meters).
+    Depth/Direction: Adjust lines 81 and 82 to change pushing direction and pushing depth.
+Be careful: everything is in meters!

-    Data Logging: Change the filename in self.logfile = open('your_filename.csv', 'w', ...) to avoid overwriting data.
+    Data Logging: Change the CSV filename to avoid overwriting data: self.logfile = open('pbh_palpation_grid_002_anglepush.csv', 'w', newline='')

 6. Building the Code